If you’re thinking about picking up the unlocked Samsung Galaxy S8 there are a few things you should know before you buy.

-The unlocked Galaxy S8 and Galaxy S8+ are a little different than the other models so it’s important to know what you’re getting into.
+The unlocked Galaxy S8 and Galaxy S8+ are a little different than the other models so it’s important to know what you’re getting into before you commit.

 The unlocked Galaxy S8 and Galaxy S8+ aren’t widely available just yet but there’s a way to buy them right now if you live in the United States.

-If you don’t want to pay that much you can wait until May for the prices to ease.
+If you don’t want to pay that much you’ll want to pre-order via Best Buy or Samsung.

-If you’re fine with the midnight black version of the Galaxy S8, we recommend waiting a few weeks for Best Buy to open up its sales.
-The retailer should start taking orders on May 9th.
+If you’re fine with the midnight black version of the unlocked Galaxy S8/Galaxy S8+, we recommend putting an order with Best Buy or Samsung.

 You Can Unlock Other Galaxy S8 Models